Pachysentis: Hosts and pathology

-Pachysentis species exclusively parasitize primates and carnivorans as their primary host.
+Pachysentis species parasitize primates and carnivorans as their definitive host.
 Paratenic hosts (hosts where parasites infest but do not undergo larval development or sexual reproduction) for Pachysentis have been found for P. ehrenbergi (Egyptian cobra, Naja haje) and P. canicola (western diamondback rattlesnake, Crotalus atrox).
-There are no reported cases of any Pachysentis species infesting humans in the English language medical literature.
+A survey of necropsied, Island foxes of Sao Miguel Island infested with P. canicola found health impacts including erosive and ulcerative enteritis, transmural necrosis, and inflammation in nearly half the infested foxes.
+A survey of the medical literature published in 2021 did not list any Pachysentis species as infecting humans.